ELETTRA-SincrotroneTrieste/qumbia-svg/index.md

 QuSvgHelperApplicationProvider, QuSvgReplaceWildcardHelperInterface

 ### Item event handling
-Events on an item are notified by Qt *signals*.
+Events on an item are notified by Qt *signals* emitted by the QuSvgView.
 This includes clicks (left button and contextual menu events).
+Contextual menus will by default provide access to *helper applications* (if defined) and write operations.
+Additional actions can be added to contextual menus.

+#### Write operations
-Clicks can target a *write operation*, while contextual menus will by default make available *helper applications* (if defined) and pop up dialogs to perform slightly more complex writings (for example, write a scalar number or change a text value on the engine)
+Clicks can target simple *write operations*, while contextual menus can pop up dialogs specialised in performing more complex writings (for example, write a scalar number or change a text value on the engine).

 ##### Classes
 QuSvgItemHandler, QuSvgHelperApplicationProvider, QuSvgWriteActionProvider

+### Layers
+The library supports the svg *layer* nodes.
+The class QuSvgLayerHelper can be used to test and change *layer visibility*.
+The class also notifies when *sources* (readers) are hidden or shown again, so that the QuSvgConnectionsPool can pause the readings linked to hidden elements.
+The *qusvgsynoptic* example shows how layers can be managed with the QuSvgLayerHelper.

+#### Classes
+QuSvgLayerHelper, QuSvgView

 ## Installation